postmanlabs/postman-docs/src/pages/docs/sending-requests/capturing-request-data/proxy.md

 [![settings modal](https://assets.postman.com/postman-docs/WS-proxy_settings-a.png)](https://assets.postman.com/postman-docs/WS-proxy_settings-a.png)

 > Postman uses the system's proxy configurations by default.
-To send API requests, select the option "This proxy requires authentication."
+To send API requests, select the option "**This proxy requires authentication.**"

-### Using Custom proxy
+### Using a custom proxy

 Postman allows you to configure **Custom Proxy Configuration** that direct Postman to forward your HTTP or HTTPS requests through a proxy server.
 In other words, this will route all requests sent via the Postman app through a proxy server of your choosing.